Rdk0/notes/README.md

 modied by Rdk0 nov 29, 2024 to add the journal name to the title

+notate2 - processes one pdf at a time

-runall - iterates over all pdfs in a given directory
+runall - iterates over all pdfs in a given directory and uses notete2 for processing